 I’m an EPSRC Research Fellow at the Department of Computer Science, University of Bristol.
 I’m part of the Bristol Interaction Group where I currently lead the CRITICAL project.
 Prior to this, I was a postdoctoral researcher at Queen Mary University, and a part-time Associate Lecturer at Oxford Brookes University.
 I received my PhD in Computer Science from the University of London in 2011.

-I have recently been awarded 5-years EPSRC Early Career Fellowship to support my research into inclusion, participatory design, crossmodal perception and multimodal interfaces to design and research collaborative learning technologies that can improve the inclusion of visually-impaired and blind students when they learn with sighted peers in mainstream schools.
+I have recently been awarded an EPSRC Early Career Fellowship to support my research into inclusion, participatory design, crossmodal perception and multimodal interfaces.
+I am focusing on designing and researching collaborative learning technologies that can improve the inclusion of visually-impaired and blind students when they learn with sighted peers in mainstream schools.
 Read more here or watch this:

 On the side, I edit Inspire Magazine and co-run anasr.org activities, and I occasionally blog about topics pertaining to science, politics and the media particularly in relation to Algeria, my home country.